Conditioning to avoid zero via a class of concave functions for one-dimensional diffusions: Introduction

 \subsection{Outline of the paper}

-In Section \ref{section:preliminary}, we introduce classes of functions playing an essential role, recall some basic properties on one-dimensional diffusions and their quasi-stationary distributions and derive several preparatory results.
+In Section \ref{section:preliminary}, we recall several fundamental concepts on one-dimensional diffusions, especially on the characteristic triplet and a representation of the infinitesimal generators established in \cite{Ito-McKean}.
+In Section \ref{section:generalResults}, we recall and prepare general results on positive eigenfunctions, the spectra of infinitesimal generators, and exit times.
+In Section \ref{section:concaveFunctions}, we introduce a class of concave functions playing an essential role and introduce supermartingales via them.
 Section \ref{section:conditinalLimit} is one of the main parts.
 We prove the conditional limit theorem which extends Theorem \ref{thm:conditionalLimitPrevious}.
 Section \ref{section:absoluteContinuity} is the other main part.
 We consider absolute continuity relations of conditional limits on $\cF_{\infty}$ and present sufficient conditions for absolute continuity and singularity.
-We apply the results to two examples.
+We observe examples in Section \ref{section:examples}.